haraldwer/SceneLuminance/README.md

 Bottom left - The scene-capture and a red dot representing the uv-coordinate of the current camera direciton.

 # How it works
-The scene is rendered to a CubeRenderTarget.
-This TextureCube only exists on the GPU and has to be copied to the CPU in order for us to read it.
+The scene is rendered to a ```CubeRenderTarget```.
+This ```TextureCube``` only exists on the GPU and has to be copied to the CPU in order for us to read it.
 A TextureCube has 6 textures, one for each side of the cube.
-Each texture is coped in a TArray<FLinearColor> using FRenderTarget::ReadLinearColorPixels().
+Each texture is coped in a ```TArray<FLinearColor>``` using ```FRenderTarget::ReadLinearColorPixels()```.

 The tricky part is mapping the sample direction (in 3D) to the correct cube face and face UV.
 My solution was inspired by this, but in reverse: https://stackoverflow.com/a/34427087

 # Future work
-Copying the pixels to CPU should not be done on the game thread, but I found no other way that was thread-safe.
+- Copying the pixels to CPU should not be done on the game thread, but I found no other way that was thread-safe.
-Investigate the math behind luminance and ambient lighting further.
+- Investigate the math behind luminance and ambient lighting further.